thesusu/ANP-FD/README.md

-We are contributing 2024CVPR and will update the code as soon as the results are available# ANP-FD
+The code will be released as soon as possible.